BugAlertDotOrg/bugalert/README.md

 is not of high enough impact to be served by this project.
 We appreciate that you took the time to consider reporting the issue to a wider audience, and will encourage you to share your knowledge on social media such as Twitter or Reddit's security-focused subreddits.

+Types of vulnerabilities *generally* outside the scope of Bug Alert's focus are described below.
+Use your judgement though, and don't hestitate to submit a notice if you are confident the wider security and IT communities need to know immediately about an issue.

+For example, while DoS vulnerabilities are generally out of scope, an attack that could crash-loop an nginx server in one packet would still be worthy of a notice.

+* Software not in widespread use
+* Denial of service
+* Protocol attacks (e.g. TLS cipher downgrade)
+* Attacks requiring local network access (e.g. Microsoft SMB RCEs)
+* Attacks heavily relying on user interaction (e.g. user must be tricked into downloading an executable)

 ### Summary
 Summary is the text which will be shared in notifications sent out to all subscribers.
 It is